vygr/ChrysaLisp/docs/EVENT_LOOPS.md

 ```

 A temp mailbox is allocated, we send off the request to the GUI service, and
 tell it to reply to the temp mailbox.
-Once we have the reply message we free
+Once we receive the reply message we free
 the temp mailbox.
 The act of creating and destroying a temp mailbox is very
 fast, no need to worry that this is thrashing the system.
 There are also other
 reasons to destroy an existing mailbox and recreate it as we will cover later.